Key takeaways:

 - User-friendly interface.
 Choose a platform that’s easy to navigate, especially if you’re building your first website.

-- Customizable templates.
-Look for templates made for contractors or service providers, and make sure you can customize them to match your brand.
+- Templates and customization.
+Look for templates made for contractors or home improvement service providers, and make sure you can customize them to match your brand.
+Quick-start templates designed for remodelers or builders can make setup even faster.

 - Scalability.
 Think long term.
 A good builder should grow with your business and support new features when you need them.